 Here’s a list of video game articles I’ve written for LevelSkip.com.

-I started playing Sega’s Yakuza series because of their incredible virtual renditions of modern Japan.
-I was thrilled to discover there were hundreds of colourful side stories in them too.
+I started playing Sega’s Yakuza series mainly because of their incredible virtual renditions of modern Japan.
+They are so perfect for video game tours of Japan.
+I was then thrilled to discover there were hundreds of colourful side stories in them too.

-Simply put, this is the video game series you must encourage children to play.
-Just ensure they do not succumb to the “one more turn” syndrome.
+Simply put, this is the video game series you must encourage children to play, because it is so educational.
+Just ensure that they do not succumb to the “one more turn” syndrome.

 After the meh that was Warlords of Draenor, Blizzard mostly redeemed itself with this 2016 expansion.

 Other than its award-winning open world, what’s really impressive about The Elder Scrolls V: Skyrim is the incredible amount of lore in it.
 Lore presented via in-game books.

 What are the most notable video game titles featuring hell as a setting?
 There are many!
 But few depicts the infernal underworld as a place of divine punishment and redemption.

 A “factsheet” about the legendary Konami video game series, Castlevania.
 Incidentally, also my favourite platformer since 1986.

 During my Eurotrips, nothing delighted me more than to explore exotic European castles.
 This love began when I played my first Castlevania game in 1986.

 The episodes that sorely disappointed the hardcore Castlevania fanboy in me.